dhyaaalayed/RNN-LSTM-Poetries/README.md

 # Overview
-We implemented Recurrent Neural Network with Long Short Term Memory to generate poetries and we trained it on (Microsoft dataset).
+We implemented Recurrent Neural Network with Long Short Term Memory (RNN-LSTM) to generate poetries and we trained it on multim_poem.json file from [img2poem](https://github.com/bei21/img2poem) repository.

 # Content:
 - Used methods